-1. Each jurisdiction will continue to implement procedures for the following activities required by the permit: - Locating priority areas; evaluate land use, business/industrial activities, past complaints, and areas with storage of large quantities of materials - By 12/31/2021, the County field screened =100% of the MS4 and will continue to assess >12% each year, on average thereafter, to verify outfall and discharge point locations and detect and identify illicit discharges and connections - Characterizing discharges found by or reported; - Tracing the source of illicit discharges; - Ending the discharge.
+1. Each jurisdiction will continue to implement procedures for the following activities required by the permit: - Locating priority areas; evaluate land use, business/industrial activities, past complaints, and areas with storage of large quantities of materials - By 12/31/2021, the County had field screened =100% of the MS4 and will continue to assess >12% each year, on average thereafter, to verify outfall and discharge point locations and detect and identify illicit discharges and connections.
+Field screenings occur between the months of October-March unless otherwise requested. - Characterizing discharges found by or reported; - Tracing the source of illicit discharges; - Ending the discharge.